 This expert is no longer a staff member at The Heritage Foundation.

-Steven Groves works to protect and preserve American sovereignty, self-governance and independence as leader of The Heritage Foundation's Freedom Project.
+Steven Groves worked to protect and preserve American sovereignty, self-governance and independence as leader of The Heritage Foundation's Freedom Project.

-Groves, who is the Bernard and Barbara Lomas senior research fellow in Heritage’s Margaret Thatcher Center for Freedom, also advocates American leadership on issues involving international political and religious freedom and human rights.
+Groves, who was the Bernard and Barbara Lomas senior research fellow in Heritage’s Margaret Thatcher Center for Freedom, also advocated American leadership on issues involving international political and religious freedom and human rights.

 He has testified before Congress on international law, human rights, the United Nations and controversial treaties such as the U.N.
 Convention on the Law of the Sea, the Convention on the Rights of Persons with Disabilities, and the Convention on the Elimination of All Forms of Discrimination against Women.